The Moon Pool: Plot summary

 The plot concerns an advanced race which has developed within the Earth's core.
 Eventually their three most intelligent members create an offspring.
 This created entity encompasses both great good and great evil, but it slowly turns away from its creators and towards evil.
 The entity is called either the Dweller or the Shining One.

 The three creators are called the Silent Ones, and they have been 'purged of dross' and can be described as higher, nobler, more angelic beings than are humankind.
 They have also been sentenced by the good among their race to remain in the world, and not to die, as punishment for their pride which was the source of the calamity called the Dweller, until such time as they destroy their creation—if they still can.
 And the reason they do not do so is simply that they continue to love it.

 The Dweller is in the habit of rising to the surface of the earth and capturing men and women whom it holds in an unholy stasis and who, in some ways, feed it.
 It increases its knowledge and power constantly, but has a weakness, since it is antithetical to love.

 The scientist Dr. Goodwin and the half-Irish, half-American pilot Larry O'Keefe, and others, follow it down.
 Eventually they meet a woman, beautiful and evil, named Yolara, who in essence serves the Shining One, and the 'handmaiden' of the Silent Ones, beautiful and good, named Lakla.
 Both want O'Keefe and eventually battle over him.

 There is also a race of very powerful and handsome Polynesian-like 'dwarves' and a race of humanoids whom the Silent Ones developed from a semi-sentient froglike species.

 There develops a battle between the forces of good and evil with not only the entire world, but perhaps even the existence of good itself at stake.
 But can the forces of good prevail using fear as a weapon?
 Or will they have to rely upon love expressed by willing sacrifice?

 Publication history

-The book has been published a number of times:
+The book has been published a number of times.
+Some examples: